ibm-cloud-docs/containers/cs_cli_changelog.md

 <td>0.2.44</td>
 <td>08 Feb 2019</td>
 <td><ul>
-<li>Adds `--skip-rbac` option to the `ibmcloud ks cluster-config` command to skip adding user Kubernetes RBAC roles based on the {{site.data.keyword.Bluemix_notm}} IAM service access roles to the cluster configuration.
+<li>Adds `--skip-rbac` option to the `ibmcloud ks cluster-config` command to skip adding user Kubernetes RBAC roles based on the {{site.data.keyword.cloud_notm}} IAM service access roles to the cluster configuration.
 Include this option only if you [manage your own Kubernetes RBAC roles](/docs/containers?topic=containers-users#rbac).
-If you use [{{site.data.keyword.Bluemix_notm}} IAM service access roles](/docs/containers?topic=containers-access_reference#service) to manage all your RBAC users, do not include this option.</li>
+If you use [{{site.data.keyword.cloud_notm}} IAM service access roles](/docs/containers?topic=containers-access_reference#service) to manage all your RBAC users, do not include this option.</li>
 <li>Updates the Go version to 1.11.5.</li>
 </ul></td>
 </tr>